abhishekdepro/Cafaholic/README.md

 Notes
 =====

-This App ws the winner of OpenSoft 2015 at Kshitij, IIT Kharagpur.
+This App was the winner of OpenSoft 2015 at Kshitij, IIT Kharagpur.